JanviN625/DigiDeck/README.md

 **License:** AGPL-3.0 | **Stack:** React 19 · Firebase · Vercel · Anthropic claude-haiku-4-5 · WaveSurfer.js · Essentia.js · SoundTouch.js · Spotify API · AudD API

-> This README is a trust argument.
-It documents what the system does, where AI is involved, what evidence supports the trust claims, and where the system is known to fail or fall short.

 ---

 ## 1. System Overview